Advising Appointment

 Step 5

-Registration for new Fall 2023 Transfers will be on Monday, August 14th.
-Your registration time is in your student center on the right hand side.
+Registration for new Fall 2026 Transfers will be on Monday, August 10th.
+Your enrollment appointment is in your Student Center.

 We want to make sure you you feel prepared to register.
 Below is what you can expect:

-2. August 10th & 11th - Post-Transfer SLO Days Support: We are available to support you with individual question after Transfer SLO Days.
+2. Post-Transfer SLO Days Support: We are available to support you with individual question after Transfer SLO Days.
 Click on the date-time links below to join a Zoom drop-in advising session.
-Or enter the Meeting ID: 817 9104 0703

-3. August 14th - Registration: Your registration time is in your student center, on the right hand side.
+3. August 10th - Registration: Your enrollment appointment is in your student center.

 Students can enroll in courses using the options below:

-• Schedule Builder: allows you to search for classes, see all sections and open seat capacity, arrange a variety of classes into possible schedules, and add/enroll in classes.
+• Schedule Builder: allows you to search for classes, see all sections and open seat capacity, arrange a variety of classes into possible schedules, and register for classes.

 Frequently Asked Questions